It occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.

 Umbilical hernias are very common in infants and young children, especially in babies born prematurely.
 An umbilical hernia appears as a painless lump at or near the navel (navel).
-It can get bigger when you laugh, cough, cry or go to the bathroom and you can shrink when you relax or lie down.
+It can get more significant when you laugh, cough, cry or go to the bathroom and you can shrink when you relax or lie down.

-In many cases, the umbilical hernia returns and the muscles close again before the child’s first birthday.
+In many cases, the umbilical hernia returns, and the muscles close again before the child’s first birthday.
 Umbilical hernias can also develop in adults.
 Without treatment, the hernia will probably get worse over time.

 For information on other types of hernia, see: